jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-04.md

 Absolute demand is the main source of dynamism in the economy as a function of the invisible hand.
+This can roughly translate as wishful thinking.

 {{< q a="Smith" c="Theory of Moral Sentiments, Part 4 Chapter 1" >}}
 In this complex view, the pleasures of wealth and greatness strike the imagination as something grand, beautiful, and noble.
 Their attainment seems worth all the toil and anxiety for them.
 It is good that nature imposes on us in this manner.